corrode/corrode.github.io/content/drafts/async.md

 ### Keep It Simple

+The default mode for writing Rust should be synchronous.

 **Inside Rust, there is a smaller, simpler language that is waiting to get out.
 It is this language that most Rust code should be written in.**